Acoustic Neuroma Removal

 Possible Complications TOP

 Side effects may be temporary or permanent.
-If you are planning to have this surgery, your doctor will review a list of possible complications, which may include:
+If you are planning to have this surgery, your doctor will review a list of possible complications.
+These may include:

 Some factors that may increase the risk of complications include: